Fashion Scholarship Fund 2026 case study

 Emotional and physical challenges faced by teen cancer patients

-Teens don’t just need functional clothing, they need clothing that restores confidence and identity.
+This led to a key insight: Teens don’t just need functional clothing, they need clothing that restores confidence and identity.

 I selected: